 The city of Valladolid is the de facto capital of Castile and León, Spain.
 Being the meeting point of the rivers Pisuerga and Esgueva, this city is a favorite destination to tourists and locals alike.

-Visiting Valladolid will make you realize that in this city, you won’t run out of things to do as it is home to many activities and tourist spots.
+Visiting Valladolid will make you realize that you won’t run out of things to do in this city as it is home to many activities and tourist spots.
 This list gives you only the best things that you could do in Valladolid, Spain:

 Experience Spanish theatres

 These concoctions of performances make a theatre out of the unique streets of this city.
 The event showcases works by starting actors and new groups who desire to establish their professional careers.

 The city of Valladolid is never short of theatres.
 The Lope de Vega Theatre is another must-visit, situated on María de Molina street.

 Another famous theatre in the city is the Teatro Calderón de la Barca.
 This theatre is named after Pedro Calderón de la Barca, one of Spain’s foremost dramatists who is also among the finest playwrights of world literature.

-Be inspired by the Valladolid Museum
+Be inspired by the Valladolid Museum.

-This educational and inspiring museum was built in the 16th century with collections that are of two sections—archaeology and fine art.
+This educational and inspiring museum was built in the 16th century with two sections—archaeology and fine art.
 In a place where history meets creativity, any museum enthusiasts are sure to have a memorable experience.

-Enjoy a great bar scene and nightlife
+Enjoy a great bar scene and nightlife.

-Make sure you have ample energy with you till early morning because dinner is usually at ten while the nightlife begins at 2 or 3 am.
+Make sure you have ample energy with you till the early morning because dinner is usually at ten while the nightlife begins at 2 or 3 am.

 Learn Authentic Spanish

 Valladolid is the birthplace of the Spanish language.
 Hearing the language in its purest and clearest form and intonation is a great learning and practicing opportunity.

 Attend the Seminci

-Seminci, for short, this film festival is held annually in Spain since 1956.
+Seminci, for short, this film festival has been held annually in Spain since 1956.
 Experience one of Spain’s ongoing traditions by attending this festival and more!

 Join a sporting event